tongue-clucking-grammarian/houseprices/README.md

-# houseprices
+# Predicting House Prices
-Three machine-learning models for predicting house prices are developed and diagnosed
+After quickly inspecting and cleaning the data on 1460 houses in Ames, Iowa, three machine-learning models for predicting house prices are developed and diagnosed.
+The first two models are Decision Trees, the final model is a Random Forest.
+This project practices feature engineering, choosing which features to include in the model, mainly using correlation and amount of missing data.
+The most accurate model ends up being off by over $10,000 on average so there's much room for improvement.
+The data comes from a Kaggle Competition that can be found here https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data